devassistant/devassistant/docs/user_documentation.rst

 - PHP
   - LAMP - Apache/MySQL/PHP project
-- Python - all Python assistants allow you to use ``--venv`` switch, which will make devassistant create a project inside a Python virtualenv and install dependencies there, rather then installing them system-wide from RPM
+- Python - all Python assistants allow you to use ``--venv`` switch, which will make DevAssistant create a project inside a Python virtualenv and install dependencies there, rather then installing them system-wide from RPM
   - Django - Initial Django project, set up to be runnable right away
   - Flask - A minimal Flask project with a simple view and script for managing the application